 The workplace is a myriad of things: the centre of operations and public face of the business; a place for employees to collaborate, share information and develop ideas; a representation of a company’s mission, values and culture; somewhere to win business and build relationships; a space in which to nurture talent and consider wellbeing; a hub of focus, productivity and growth.
 Ultimately the workplace is the place where positive business outcomes will be achieved.

 With that in mind, the workplace should be made to deliver on your organisational needs.
-These four examples below demonstrate how clear and concise organisational objectives can inform workplace planning and design to create truly effective and valuable work environments.
+These four examples below demonstrate how clear and concise organisational objectives can inform workplace planning and office fit-out design to create truly effective and valuable work environments.

 This company requires a strategically aligned workplace that can help to shorten the R&D process and support the more efficient generation of new ideas.
 This might include dynamic open spaces and collaborative technologies to support team working, huddle spaces with mobile furniture to let project teams come together when needed, the use of write-on surfaces to capture ideas where they happen and integrated technologies that allow real-time collaboration and team working.
 It should also include the careful co-location of departments to improve information flow and speed-up decision making and greater social and wellbeing facilities to cater for project teams working round the clock (on-site showers, relaxation spaces, well-stocked complimentary kitchen).